Phone: 780.378.6130 Email: firstname.lastname@example.org Hours: 8 a.m. - 4 p.m.

 After two years of suitable work experience in industry, graduates may seek certification with ASET in order to receive the Certified Engineering Technologists (CET) designation and the Registered Engineering Technologists (RET) designation.

-You may also continue your studies after graduation by pursuing a Bachelor of Technology in Technology Management (BTech).
+You may also continue your studies after graduation by pursuing a Bachelor of Technology (BTech).
 Diploma grads can earn a BTech degree with just two more years of study.
 Full-time and part-time study options are available.

 Learn more about NAIT's BTech program

-Completion of this diploma qualifies as the first 2 years of NAIT's unique 4-year Bachelor of Technology in Technology Management degree.
+Completion of this diploma qualifies as the first 2 years of NAIT's unique 4-year Bachelor of Technology degree.

 Students of this program are eligible for student membership in the Association of Science and Engineering Technology Professionals of Alberta (ASET).